jojohannsen/langgraph-codegen/README.md

 The main thing I want to do is condense larger patterns into the DSL, to make it easier to experiment with and evaluate graph architectures.

-The thing I like about the code with the DSL is that both Nodes and Conditional Edges are represented by functions that take the Graph State as a parameter.
-The second thing I like about it is that Nodes have a single name, it's in the text graph, and there's a function with that name.
+The DSL represents both Nodes and Conditional Edges with functions that take the Graph State as a parameter.

-The langgraph graph GraphBuilder is way more flexible, but in many cases an equivalent DSL version is easier to understand and easier to modify, and easier to experiment with different graph architectures.
+The langgraph GraphBuilder makes the equivalent graph with python code (the DSL is translated into this code).
+However, its flexibility also means its more complicated than necessary for some uses.